schneiderman805/CA_Newsroom_team_1/README.md

 * Registered user can log in and log out
 * Journalist (only) can create article
 * Journalist can edit & delete their own articles
-* Subscriber can comment on articles
+* User can comment on articles
 * Journalist can add images to article
 * Visitor can choose between English and Swedish